yehonadav/python_course/exercises/level_1/file_exercises/README.md

 * create a program that receives a url and creates an html file
 * if the url is invalid or the content fails to write, use error handling and a loop to retry

+(6)  Create a file ```json_phone_book.py```
+* import get_data from exercises.data and create 5 users
+* save(add) users name, address, age, birth, phone_number in a json file
+* get user names, ages and phone numbers from json file
+* sort the users by age and show their names and phone numbers
+* create a function to create, add and return users

+(7)  Create a file ```json_phone_book2.py```
+* using the same phone_book in exercise 6, create a program that can add new users or view existing ones
+* add user deletion capability
+* add view all users capability

+(8)  Create a file ```csv_exercises.py```
+* import get_data from exercises.data and create 20 employees
+* add a random departure to employees
+* create and run a function to save all employees in a csv file with no headers
+* create and run a function to save all employees in a csv file with csv.DictReader
+* create and run a function to read employees from csv no headers and recreate the employee dictionary and print them, print the number of processed employees from the csv file
+* create and run a function to read employees from csv with headers and print the employee as an ordered dictionary, print the number of processed employees from the csv file

 more exercises: